ManojKumar-A-17/NEWS_HUB/README.md

 cd feed-chronicle-main
 npm install

-# Create your env file
+# Create your env file make it safe
 Copy-Item .env.example .env
 # Then open .env and paste your API key
 # VITE_GNEWS_API_KEY=your_key_here